1

 Community-based organizations (CBOs) provide support and services to people living with ADRD and their care partners in the community.
 CBOs facilitate community clinical linkages by aiding in the bidirectional relationship between health care providers and support and services their patients may need after a dementia diagnosis, improving equitable access to resources.
 They help bridge the gap between clinical care and supports, services, and resources in the community, including educational programs, support groups, respite care, and social activities that promote engagement and enhance the quality of life for people living with ADRD and care partners.

-If your organization or you know of an organization that provides services or support for people living with dementia or their care partners, add the organization’s information to Mile High United Way’s 211 database by completing the new agency form.
+If your organization or you know of an organization that provides services or support for people living with dementia or their care partners, add the organization’s information to Mile High United Way’s 211 database.

 Resources